 Dirt-Grip Pads

-Unlike the traditional microfiber pads, Shark gives you its unique dirt-grip pads designed to cling to dirt.
+Shark gives you its unique dirt-grip pads designed to cling to dirt, unlike the traditional microfiber pads.
 They’re extra special since they’re double-sided, so you get more for your money.
 You won’t have to spend as much on replacement pads, and your maintenance is cut in half.

-It only weighs 6 pounds, but some customers note that they struggled to push it around when starting out.
-Though it’s high powered and the majority of buyers don’t dispute its efficiency, a little elbow grease may be required to get it going.
+It only weighs six pounds, but some customers note that they struggled to push it around when starting.
+Though it’s high-powered and most buyers don’t dispute its efficiency, it may require a little elbow grease to get it going.

 Water capacity | 11.8 ounces |